 In 2015 the EDIE Utility was formed to enable a common service or utility of patient hospital event information from across the state with a shared funding model and stakeholder led governance.
-Based on the success of the EDIE Utility and EDIE governance model, in 2017 the Oregon Health Authority (OHA), in collaboration with the Oregon Health Leadership Council (OHLC), and with support and input of stakeholders, explored the creation of an HIT public/private governance model to accelerate and advance HIT across the state.
-An HIT public/private governance model is meant to leverage and build on the success of collaborative efforts to date, and in particular the EDIE governance model.
-Through this collective work, the “HIT Commons” model, is designed to coordinate, standardize, govern and support statewide HIT efforts.
+Based on the success of the EDIE Utility and EDIE governance model, in 2017 the Oregon Health Authority (OHA), in collaboration with the Oregon Health Leadership Council (OHLC), and with support and input of stakeholders, explored the creation of a HIT public/private governance model to accelerate and advance HIT across the state.
+A HIT public/private governance model is meant to leverage and build on the success of collaborative efforts to date, and in particular the EDIE governance model.
+Through this collective work, the “HIT Commons” model is designed to coordinate, standardize, govern and support statewide HIT efforts.

-The role of the HIT Commons governance is to accelerate the selection, procurement, financing, implementation and adoption of health information technology initiatives in Oregon, improving the effective use and oversight of statewide HIT initiatives.
+The role of the HIT Commons Governance is to accelerate the selection, procurement, financing, implementation and adoption of health information technology initiatives in Oregon, improving the effective use and oversight of statewide HIT initiatives.